azarboon/cheat-sheet-aws/README.md

 * Regional reserved instance: Fixed 1 or 3 year commitment, no capacity reserved, provides billing discount
 * Savings plan: fixed 1 or 3 year commitment, no capacity reserved, provides billings discount

+### Elastic Load Balancer

+ELB does not have any caching capability.
+ELB is responsible for distributing traffic and ASG responsible for placing & terminating in-stances.

+Let's say AZ1 has 4 targets and AZ2 has 6 targets.
+If ELB's cross-zone load balancing is:
+* Enabled: each target receives 10% of traffic
+* Disabled: Each AZ1’s target receives 12.5% and AZ2’s target receives 8.3% of traffic.

+Minimum 2 AZs are required for high availability (not 3)

+Supports multiple TLS certificates using Server Name Indication (SNI)

+Enable ELB access logs to capture detailed information about requests.

+Routing mechanisms for target types:
+* Instance id: uses primary private IP address
+* IP address: uses any private IP address

+Target IPs can be instances in peered VPCs, AWS resources that are addressed by IP and port, onpremise resources linked with Direct Connect or VPN.

+To attach instances in a private subnet to ELB: create a public subnet in SAME AZ, then associate PUBLIC subnet to the ELB.
+This also prevents direct connectivity to instances from Internet.

+Gateway Load Balancer: supports GENEVE protocol on port 6081

+#### Application Load Balancer

+Layer 7.
+Supports HTTP and HTTPS.
+Provides only static DNS.
+Weighted target group (weighted routing policy is for Route 53).
+Supported targets are instance id, IP, Lambda.
+If target group has no registered target, it returns `HTTP 503: Service unavailable`

+Supports authentication from corporate and OIDC compliant IdPs: using authentication action on a listener rule that integrates with Cognito **User Pools**.

+Does NOT do SSL passthrough, instead it terminates the first SSL connection on the ALB and then re-encrypt the traffic and connect to the EC2.
+To encryption in-transit: use HTTP listner, then install SSL certificates on the ALB and EC2 instances.

+In host-based routing, the rule `*.example.com` matches `test.example.com` but doesn't match `example.com`

+Has Security Group (SG).
+Associated rules:
+* Allows inbound traffic to load balancer’s listener port
+* Allows outbound traffic to instance's SG on instance's listener port as well as health check port

+### Lambda

+Lambda by default has access to Internet.
+VPC-enabled lambda needs a NAT gateway (and its subject to routing rules).
+To connect to VPC-resources, Lambda needs subnet IDs and security group IDs

+Cloudwatch metrics track number of requests, latency per request, requests resulting in error.

+Supported runtimes: C#/.NET , Go, Java, Node.js, Python, Ruby

+To optimize performance: use provisioned capacity, optimize static initialization, change memory-settings (memory is proportional to vCPU).
+Reuse code / dependency with Lambda Layers.

+Lambda IAM role to access S3 bucket:
+* Same account: grant permission to role, verify there is no explicit deny in bucket policy
+* Different accounts: grant permissions on both role and bucket policy

+Limits:
+* Env variable size: 4 KB.
+* Deployment through container image or zip file, max 50 or 250 MB respectivcely
+* Disk (/tmp): 512 MB
+* Max duration: 15 min (900s)

+Invocation:
+* synchronous: retry / error handling by invoker (nothing by default). e.g. API, ALB
+* Asynchronous: two retries (3 in total).
+Destination or DLQ for failed attempts. e.g. S3, SNS, SES
+* Poll-based: Sync invocation, retry based on data expiration in data source. e.g. Kinesis, SQS, DynamoDB Streams In async invocation, DLQ has to be on Lambda side.
+In (Lambda + SQS), (Lambda + SNS), (Lambda + S3 event) scenarios, DLQ must be set on SQS, Lambda, Lambda respectively.

 ### Database Types